Floriy/GJB/README.md

 Each simulation step is described using two rows.

-- The first row defines and the name of the step and the parameters to set.
+- The first row defines the name of the step and the parameters to set.
 - The second row sets the parameters values.

 Example: